Danny Darwin: Playing career

-He signed with the Boston Red Sox as a free agent after the season and pitched with them for four seasons, both as a starter and a reliever.

-After leaving the Red Sox, he had a shaky season in 1995, starting with the Toronto Blue Jays, but being cut midway through the season (with a 1–8 record and 7.62 era) and signing with the Texas Rangers again.
+Darwin signed a four-year contract with the Boston Red Sox worth up to $12.2 million in December 1990.
+He pitched as both a starter and a reliever for Boston.
+After leaving the Red Sox, Darwin had a shaky season in 1995, starting with the Toronto Blue Jays, but being cut midway through the season (with a 1–8 record and 7.62 ERA) and signing with the Texas Rangers again.

-His return to Texas was short-lived, as he spent the last three years of his career bouncing around between teams.
-He signed with the Pittsburgh Pirates in 1996, who traded him back to the Astros at mid-season (for Rich Loiselle).
-Then he signed with the Chicago White Sox in 1997, only to be dealt at the trading deadline to the San Francisco Giants as part of a multi-player deal that sent Wilson Álvarez and Roberto Hernández to the Giants and Keith Foulke, Bob Howry, Lorenzo Barceló, Mike Caruso, Ken Vining, and Brian Manning to the White Sox in what became known as the White Flag Trade.
-He finished his career in 1998, pitching 1/3 of an inning for the Giants in his final appearance against the Pirates.
+Darwin's return to Texas was short-lived, as he spent the last three years of his career bouncing around among teams.
+He signed with the Pittsburgh Pirates in 1996, who traded him back to the Astros at mid-season for Rich Loiselle.
+Darwin then signed with the Chicago White Sox in 1997, only to be dealt at the trade deadline to the San Francisco Giants as part of a multi-player deal that sent Wilson Álvarez and Roberto Hernández to the Giants and Keith Foulke, Bob Howry, Lorenzo Barceló, Mike Caruso, Ken Vining, and Brian Manning to the White Sox in what became known as the White Flag Trade.
+The Giants made the playoffs by winning the NL West, and Darwin was scheduled to start Game 4 of the National League Division Series against the Florida Marlins.
+However, the Giants lost in a sweep, which meant that Darwin had been in a playoff roster twice in his career but did not make a postseason appearance.
+He finished his career in 1998 with the Giants, with an 8–10 record and 5.51 ERA.
+In an April game against the Pirates, Darwin and Barry Bonds got into a heated argument after Bonds fielded a hit that drove in a run.

+Coaching career

+Darwin was the pitching coach for the Jacksonville Suns in the Double-A Southern League from 2006 to 2007, the Class-A Great Lakes Loons from 2008 to 2009, and the Chattanooga Lookouts in 2010.
+In April 2018, Darwin became interim pitching coach for the Cincinnati Reds, promoted from Double-A Pensacola Blue Wahoos, where he was pitching coach for three seasons.
+In January 2019, Darwin returned to be the pitching coach for the Chattanooga Lookouts.

+Personal life

-Danny's younger brother, Jeff Darwin (born 1969), also had a professional baseball career that lasted eleven years.
+Danny's younger brother, Jeff Darwin, also had a professional pitching career.
 Jeff, who also graduated from Bonham High School, spent parts of three seasons in the majors, including 1996–1997 with the Chicago White Sox.
-Both Danny & Jeff were in the White Sox organization in 1997 but Danny was traded on July 31 and Jeff was not called up from the Minors until August 17.
-In 1998 again they were both with the Giants but Jeff spent the year at AAA and was not called up.
+Both Danny and Jeff were in the White Sox organization in 1997 but Danny was traded on July 31 and Jeff was not called up from the minors until August 17.
+In 1998, they were both with the Giants but Jeff spent the year in Triple-A. Their brother Kevin Darwin was twice drafted by MLB teams but did not play professionally due to arm injuries.

-Later life

-Darwin is the sponsor of the "Danny Darwin Celebrity Open Golf Tournament" at North Central Texas College.

-He was the pitching coach for the Jacksonville Suns in the Double-A Southern League from 2006 to 2007 and the pitching coach of the Class-A Great Lakes Loons from 2008 to 2009 before joining Chattanooga for 2010.

-In April 2018, Darwin became interim pitching coach for the Cincinnati Reds, promoted from Double-A Pensacola Blue Wahoos, where he was pitching coach for three seasons.

-In January 2019, Darwin was named the pitching coach for the Reds' Double-A affiliate, the Chattanooga Lookouts.

-Incidents

-Orel Hershiser punch

-During a brawl between the Phillies and the Giants, Orel Hershiser claims Darwin punched him in the face.
-At the time, the two were teammates.
-Hershiser claimed it was retribution for Hershiser hitting Darwin back when he was pitching against him.